 Our Nation’s Capital is a truly unique place where democracy is exercised and our heritage is preserved for generations of Americans.

 My staff is eager to provide assistance facilitating tour requests for many of the popular and historic sites in Washington.
 Scott Johnson serves as my tour coordinator and can answer any questions you may have regarding the attractions listed below.
-Please do not hesitate to contact Scott at Scott.Johnson@mail.house.gov or 202.225.2176.
+Please do not hesitate to contact Christa at Christa.Pearson@mail.house.gov or 202.225.2176.

 To schedule a tour of the White House, U.S. Capitol, Bureau of Engraving and Printing, Library of Congress, or the Kennedy Center please visit the Tours and Tickets page and submit your requests.